AIHC-National Center Mentoring Program

 - Be willing to counsel and guide the mentee on interprofessional career development, which may include providing resources, assisting mentees to network with the IPE community, and to solicit feedback about the effectiveness of the mentorship

-The application for the 2021-2022 AIHC Mentoring Program is now open!
-Applications are due by May 31.
-Mentee-Mentor pairings will be announced in July.
+The application for the 2021-2022 AIHC Mentoring Program is nnow closed.
+Applications are typically open in the spring of each year.